-- Seventy-eight percent of mothers began prenatal care during the first trimester of pregnancy, and 1% began in the third trimester or received no care. - Forty-six percent of women participated in the WIC program during pregnancy. - Seventy percent of mothers reported one or more medical complications during pregnancy; severe nausea and preterm labor were the most common complications. - Seventy-six percent of mothers reported that HIV testing was discussed during prenatal care visits; 73% reported getting an HIV test. - Physical abuse by a current or former partner was reported by 3% of mothers.
+- Seventy-nine percent of mothers began prenatal care during the first trimester of pregnancy, and 2% began in the third trimester or received no care. - Forty-four percent of women participated in the WIC program during pregnancy. - Sixty-four percent of mothers reported one or more medical complications during pregnancy; severe nausea and vaginal bleeding were the most common complications. - Seventy-five percent of mothers reported that HIV testing was discussed during prenatal care visits; 72% reported getting an HIV test. - Physical abuse by a current husband or partner was reported by 3% of mothers.

-- Nine percent of women smoked during the last three months of pregnancy.
-Nine percent of women reported using alcohol and 1% of women reported a binge-drinking episode during the last three months of pregnancy. - Ten percent of women were vaccinated only for seasonal flu, 15% only for H1N1 and 32% for both. - The delivery method for 35% of mothers was by cesarean section. - Sixty-one percent of women reported that health insurance or an HMO paid for their delivery; 36% used Medicaid or Health Choice for their delivery; 2% were uninsured.
+- Eight percent of women smoked during the last three months of pregnancy.
+Nine percent of women reported using alcohol and 1% of women reported a binge-drinking episode during the last three months of pregnancy. - Forty-three percent of women were vaccinated for seasonal flu during pregnancy. - The delivery method for 35% of mothers was by cesarean section. - Sixty-three percent of women reported that health insurance or an HMO paid for their delivery; 35% used Medicaid or Health Choice for their delivery; 2% were uninsured.